ucdavis/FairMLCourse/Blog.md

 cor(lsa$lsat[logitOut$holdIdxs],logitOut$holdoutPreds$probs)  # about 0.84k
 ```

+Coments:

+* R's **str()** function is a key utility.
+(I think I mentioned this in class, not sure.)
+You can tell at a glance what's inside an object.
+This is major, especially for packages with skimpy documentation.
+(Yes, that includes **qeML**; I'm still putting the finishing touches on it.)
+* Due to the all-or-nothing nature of predicted classes, it's more informative to look at the probabiliities of "Yes."
+This is especially true in apps where "No" is rare, such as here, but also true in general.

 **May 12, 1615:**

 BTW, the longer I ramble on about some topic in class, the more likely it is that I'll ask you about it during